 - President

 - Secretary

-- Members (3-5)
+- Members (3)

-- Tenure of Voluntary Society will be 1-3 terms.
+- Tenure of Voluntary Society will be 1-2 terms.

-- To invite experts for web/dinner talks and/or share their influential work/initiatives; - To hold policy seminars/dialogues/discussions, and make policy recommendations; - To suggest environment -friendly campus activities and solutions; - To deliver voluntary talks/presentation on unsung local/national heroes and less known cultural/heritage sites; - Any other related activity.
+- To invite environmental experts and policy makers for web/dinner talks and/or share their influential work/initiatives; - To review govt. policy initiatives on climate change, and discuss climate change impact on Pakistan, and make policy recommendations; - To raise awareness by arranging workshops in collaboration with stakeholders, and suggest echo-friendly campus activities; - To deliver voluntary talks/presentation on unsung local/national heroes and less known cultural/heritage sites; - Any other related activity.

-2. SDGs Society(NIM-SDGS):
+2. Policy & Development Society(P&DS):